Deylab999MSKCC/e2g-benchmarking/README.md

 ## Step 4: Overlap E2G predictions with fine-mapped GWAS variants

+This file overlaps lists of fine-mapped GWAS variants for various traits with the E2G predictions.
+This file computes various enrichment values for whether the E2G predictions are enriched for fine-mapped GWAS variants relative to common variants.

 ## Step 5: Compare E2G, PoPS, and E2G + PoPS